pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 " Credit Card approval prediction"

 ### Reason why we selected the topic
 The dataset we found is ideal to test the exact knowledge we acquired through the Bootcamp.
+Also using data to define if a client geta a credit card is a common practice in the financial industry today.

 ### Description of the source of the data
 We got our data from a Data Science community website named Kaggle.
 Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.